PennockTech/openpgpkey-control/README.md

 `#` octothorpe.

 The `keyrings` directory is deleted and recreated by one of the tools.
 The `sites` directory is deleted and recreated by one of the tools.
+The `dns` directory (for PKA, not openpgpkey) is deleted and recreated by one of the tools.

 How the content gets served is entirely up to you, this repo does nothing to manage remote web-server configuration.
 It only manages content.